 5. Treatment of Diabetic Retinopathy

 The diagnosis and selection of patients with diabetic retinopathy for treatment is performed as patients are referred to the Service.
-The necessary clinical judgment in selecting patients who can be expected to benefit from laser photocoagulation, anti-VEGF therapies, and/or surgical intervention is acquired by examination of patients and consultation with the faculty.
-Clinical, translational and animal research projects in diabetic retinopathy are also available with Dr. Sohn.
+The necessary clinical judgment in selecting patients who can be expected to benefit from laser photocoagulation, anti-VEGF and steroidal therapies, and/or surgical intervention is acquired by examination of patients and consultation with the faculty.
+Clinical, translational and animal research projects in diabetic retinopathy are readily available.

 6. Macular Disease

-The Vitreoretinal Service evaluates over 2000 new patients a year with macular disease.
-The majority are patients with age-related macular degeneration (AMD) associated with aging but a wide variety of other macular diseases are seen during the year.
+The Vitreoretinal Service evaluates over 2000 new patients a year with macular disease, the majority being patients with age-related macular degeneration (AMD) but a wide variety of other macular diseases are also seen.
 Fellows play an integral part in the evaluation and treatment of all patients.
 Fellows gain an understanding of the role of genetic research in AMD and macular dystrophies with application to clinic patients through the Carver Lab.
-In addition, there is are numerous research studies being carried out including phase I, II, and III trials in AMD that fellows have the opportunity to be involved with.
+In addition, there are numerous studies being carried out including phase I, II, and III trials in AMD that fellows have the opportunity to be involved with.

 7. Laser Photocoagulation